These in-demand skills are must-haves for IT departments

 Virtualization remains a useful way to reduce IT expenses and increase IT agility.
 It can also help accelerate the transformation to cloud computing.

-Virtualization is a key concern for companies of all sizes—last year it was the No. 3 tech interest area worldwide.
+Virtualization is a key concern for companies of all sizes—this year it is the No. 6 tech interest area worldwide.
 Decision-makers are still investing heavily in the concept, and staff are seeking out these skills.
 Citrix Certified Associate - Virtualization (CCA-V) is the 12th highest-paying certification of 2019, while VMware vSphere: Install, Configure, Manage [V6.7] remains one of our most popular training courses.

 The market for virtual machine software increased by 2.9% in 2017.
 IDC forecasts it to increase at an average pace of 4.6% from 2017 to 2022.10